The Winning Projects of the 2024 PaperCity Design Awards Houston

 Honorable Mention

 Steve Henry, Gregory/Henry Landscapes.
-Additional Recognition: Christopher Alexander.

 Rhett Rentrop, SWA, for Habitat of Chrysalis Lake in Bridgeland